scottie-l/reading-notes/reading-notes-401/class-29/class-29.md

 ![graphsquiz](../assets/img/graphs/graphs-3.png)

 In the above visual, the disconnected graph shows that some nodes may not always be connected to other nodes or vertices of the graph.
-It is complelty possible to have standalone nodes or edges (also known as islands) in a graph data structure.
+It is complelety possible to have standalone nodes or edges (also known as islands) in a graph data structure.

 ### Acyclic vs Cyclic